 - Melt 1 tablespoon butter in a second large skillet.
 Mash beans and add to skillet.
 (I use stainless steel pans, and I mashed the beans right in my skillet.)
 Add in half of the tomato sauce and the taco seasoning.
 Cook until heated through.

-- Mix the enchilada sauce with the remaining tomato sauce and spread about ½ cup in the bottom of a 9×13 pan.
+- Mix the enchilada sauce with the remaining tomato sauce and spread about 1/2 cup in the bottom of a 9x13 pan.

-- Spread a large spoonful of the bean mixture on a tortilla.
-Top with onions and then sprinkle generously with shredded cheese.
-Roll up and place, seam side down, in the 9×13 pan.
+- Mix together the beans, onions, and all the cheeses in a large bowl.
+Spread a large spoonful of this mixture in the center of a tortilla.
+Roll up and place, seam side down, in the 9x13 pan.
 Repeat with the remaining tortillas.